-Over the ten-year period spanning July 1, 2009 through June 30, 2019, over 5.6 million individuals received services through the contributing agencies.
-This includes 2.8 million individuals who received a variety of workforce services through the Division of Workforce Solutions and over 2.9 million who participated in education and training programs through the North Carolina Community College System.
+Over the ten-year period spanning July 1, 2010 through June 30, 2020, over 5.5 million individuals received services through the contributing agencies.
+This includes 2.6 million individuals who received a variety of workforce services through the DWS which is the state administrative entity for the Workforce Innovation and Opportunity Act (WIOA) Title I and Title III programs.
+Over 2.8 million individuals participated in education and training programs through the NCCCS, which is responsible for administering (WIOA) Title II programs.
 While DWS and NCCCS delivered services to large numbers of individuals, North Carolina's public school system provides the building blocks upon which other education, employment and training services rely.
-During the same period, more than 854,000 individuals were enrolled in public high school programs.
-UNC is the state's publicly supported university system and provided educational programs to over 815,000 individuals.
+During the same period, more than 770,000 individuals were enrolled in public high school programs.
+UNC is the state's publicly supported university system and provided educational programs to over 821,000 individuals.

 Several agencies provide services to very specific sub-populations.
-The Division of Social Services provided employment and supportive services to more than 860,000 Work First and Food Stamp Employment and Training Program participants over the ten-year time period, while the Department of Public Safety provided services to over 590,000 offenders in prison, on probation or parole.
-The Division of Vocational Rehabilitation Services provided rehabilitation services to over 190,000 individuals with physical and mental disabilities, and Division of Services for the Blind provided vocational rehabilitation services to more than 10,000 blind, visually impaired and multi-handicapped individuals.
+The Division of Social Services provided employment and supportive services to more than 797,000 Work First and Food Stamp Employment and Training Program participants over the ten-year time period, while the Department of Public Safety provided services to over 572,000 offenders in prison, or on probation or parole.
+The Division of Vocational Rehabilitation Services provided rehabilitation services to over 187,000 individuals with physical and mental disabilities, and Division of Services for the Blind provided vocational rehabilitation services to 9,672 blind, visually impaired and multi-handicapped individuals.